sadsonmk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 100-empty_casks is for a command that finds all empty files and directories in the current directory and all sub-directories.
 Using certain conditions.

+The file 101-gifs lists all the files with a .gif extension in the current directory and all its sub-directories.